 A consideration of the psychological, linguistic, and functional principles which affect the teaching of grammar.
 The development of new materials for grammar instruction in the light of these principles.
 210. ADVANCED COMPOSITION.
 Three hours credit.

 A course intended for upper division and graduate students to increase competence in expository writing.
-Special emphasis will be placed upon English style form standards for the term of research paper.
+Special emphasis will be placed upon the correct presentation of the results of research.
 Attention will be given to footnotes, bibliography, methods of library research, manuscript form and style.